 When does Ramadan begin?

-The Moon-sighting committee, made up of astronomers, court officials and advisers from the country's Islamic authority, typically convenes after the maghrib, or sunset prayers, on the 29th day of Sha’ban to, look for the new crescent moon.
+The committee, made up of astronomers, court officials and advisers from the country's Islamic authority, typically convenes after the maghrib, or sunset prayers, on the 29th day of Shaban to look for the new crescent moon.

 What are the Covid-19 rules in Oman during Ramadan?

-For the private sector, working hours will be cut down to six from eight hours a day.
+For the private sector, working hours will be cut from eight to six hours a day.

 Are charity drives operational this year?

-All charity work will continue as usual, including the distribution of food packages up until 9pm.
+All charity work will continue as usual, including the distribution of food packages.

 What etiquette should I follow if I am not fasting this Ramadan?

-Non-Muslims are advised to dress conservatively and not to eat in public during the daytime, and refrain from swearing.
+Non-Muslims are advised to dress conservatively, not to eat in public during the daytime and to refrain from swearing.